Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

     !!!
 Note

-        You cannot delete a DNC list when it is “In use”.
+        You cannot delete a DNC list when it is "In use".

 2. Upload the DNC list and click **Save** when the list is appended.
 <img src="../images/edit-dnc-list.png" alt="Edit DNC List" title="Edit DNC List" style="border: 1px solid gray; zoom:100%;">